Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Numerical Study

-Second, Figure \ref{figure-95 confidence} plots the 95\% confidence region of O3FU algorithm and CILS algorithm with $\kappa=0.5$, for both cases when there is no offline data and when there are $n=1000$ offline data.
-The left figure shows that while CILS with properly tuned parameter performs slightly better than O3FU on average when there is no offline data, the standard deviation of CILS among the 500 simulations is much larger than O3FU.
+Second, Figure \ref{figure-95 confidence} plots the 95\% confidence region of O3FU algorithm and CILS algorithm with $\kappa=0.5$, for both cases when there are no offline data and when there are $n=1000$ offline data.
+The left figure shows that while CILS with properly tuned parameter performs slightly better than O3FU on average when there are no offline data, the standard deviation of CILS among the 500 simulations is much larger than O3FU.
 This implies that O3FU is more stable than CILS.
-The right figure shows that when there exist offline data, O3FU always outperforms CILS, in terms of both average regret and standard deviation.
-Since O3FU has highly stable performance, we believe that O3FU should be preferable in many real-life business settings.
+The right figure shows that with offline data, O3FU always outperforms CILS, in terms of both the average regret and standard deviation.
+Since O3FU algorithm has highly stable performance, we believe that it should be preferable in many real-life business settings.

 Third, we investigate the effect of offline sample size $n$ on the empirical regret of O3FU algorithm.
 In Figure \ref{figure-effect_n-offline data}, we plot the relative regret of O3FU algorithm given different amount of offline data (with $n$ ranging from 20 to 12000), under the single-historical-price setting (with $\hat p =1.8, 0.9, 1$ for instances (1)-(3) respectively).
 The x-axis is depicted on a log scale.
-We can see clearly that for each problem instance, as the offline sample size increases, the relative regret decreases, and the decay rate is faster in the middle range, which is consistent with the \text{phase transition} implied from our theoretical results.
+We can see clearly that for each problem instance, as the offline sample size increases, the relative regret decreases, which is consistent with the phase transitions implied from our theoretical results.

-Finally, we investigate the effects of the generalized distance $\delta$ and price dispersion $\sigma$ on the empirical regret of our algorithm.
-Figure \ref{figure-effect_delta} shows the relative regret of O3FU algorithm given $n=500$ offline demand observations under offline price $p^*+\delta$ with different $\delta$, and Figure \ref{figure-effect_sigma} shows the relative regret of M-O3FU algorithm given 250 offline demand observations under offline price $\bar{p}_{1:n}-\sigma$ and 250 offline demand observations under offline price $\bar{p}_{1:n}+\sigma$ with different $\sigma$, where $\bar{p}_{1:n}= 0.8, 0.8, 0.7$ for instances (1)-(3) respectively.
+Finally, we investigate the effects of generalized distance $\delta$ and price dispersion $\sigma$ on the empirical regret of our algorithm.
+Figure \ref{figure-effect_delta} shows the relative regret of O3FU algorithm given $n=500$ offline demand observations under historical price $p^*+\delta$ with different $\delta$, and Figure \ref{figure-effect_sigma} shows the relative regret of O3FU algorithm given 250 offline demand observations under historical price $\bar{p}_{1:n}-\sigma$, and 250 offline demand observations under historical price $\bar{p}_{1:n}+\sigma$ with different $\sigma$, where $\bar{p}_{1:n}= 0.8, 0.8, 0.7$ for instances (1)-(3) respectively.
 As seen from Figure \ref{figure-effect_delta} and \ref{figure-effect_sigma}, when $\delta$ or $\sigma$ increases, the empirical regret of our algorithm decays, which also matches the \text{inverse-square law}.